Socratic1/Reciate/README.md

   - Users can create and join communities.

-  - There is one mechanism for adding items to be appreciated.
+  - There is one mechanism for adding gifts to be appreciated.

-    We have not yet decided whether users can offer actions themselves, or whether users can only offer actions performed by other users.
-If a user offers an action performed by another, it is counted as an appreciation.
+  - Users can give appreciations to the gifts of other users in their communities.

-  - Users can give appreciations to the actions of other users in their communities.
+  - Users are notified when their gifts are appreciated.